 Two Important Notes Before Starting

 The Income Contingent Repayment plan is not part of our calculator or financial planning technology.
 The reason why is we believe there is absolutely no reason for you to use it.
 Therefore, we have excluded it.

 How To Use Our Income Driven Repayment Calculator

 Step 1: Building Your Profile

-To use our income driven repayment calculator, sign-up for our free FitBUX membership.
+To use our income driven repayment calculator, sign-up for a FitBUX membership.
 Creating your profile is essential to getting customized results that are tailored to your situation.

 The profile should only take 3 – 5 minutes to create.
 The more details you include the more accurate our tools will be.